nodesmith/aion-for-the-record/README.md

 Next, run the following script `npm run generateKey -- PATH_TO_KEYSTORE KEYSTORE_PASSWORD` with `PATH_TO_KEYSTORE` and `KEYSTORE_PASSWORD` replaced with the correct values.
 For example: `npm run generateKey -- ./contract/demoKeyStore 123`.
 This script will generate a private key based on your keystore.
 Keep this private key safe, and never store it client side.

-Finally, replace `PRIVATE_KEY` in `./contract/constants.js` with this value.
-Alternatively, you can set the PRIVATE_KEY environment variable.
+Finally, replace `FTR_PRIVATE_KEY` in `./contract/constants.js` with this value.
+Alternatively, you can set the FTR_PRIVATE_KEY environment variable.

 #### 2) Configure your Nodesmith endpoint

-Replace `YOUR_API_KEY` in `./contract/constants.js` with your API Key.
+Replace `NODESMITH_API_KEY` in `./contract/constants.js` with your API Key.
+Alternatively, you can set the NODESMITH_API_KEY environment variable.

 The Nodesmith endpoint is currently configured to use the Mastery testnet.
 When you are ready to deploy your contract on the mainnet, you can edit the `NODESMITH_ENDPOINT` in that file to point to the mainnet.